 If you’re lucky, and your child isn’t super sleep sensitive, you can just jump to the new times and wait for her to adjust.
 That’s what Andrea Papalia of Stoney Creek, Ont., has done with both her little ones—ages two and four—and plans to do with her four-month-old baby this year.
 “I’ve always just stuck to my normal times,” she explains.
 “The only thing I find is they fight their nap a little, but by bedtime, they’re back to their normal routine.”
-It may take a few days for your child to get used to it, but she will, eventually, adapt.
+It may take a few days for your child to get used to it, and you might have some early mornings and rough bedtimes for a week or so, but your kids will, eventually, adapt.

 Adjusting baby to the time change

-“It shouldn’t take more than a few days to adjust to a one-hour time change,” explains Weiss.
-(Flying across time zones and dealing with jet lag is a different matter.)
+“It shouldn’t take more than a few days to adjust to a one-hour time change,” says Weiss.
+(Flying across multiple time zones and dealing with jet lag is a different matter.)

 While it may seem complicated, it really just means putting the baby down a little later, says Sophie Boisjoly, a mom of three in Gatineau, Que.
 Her youngest is eight months old.
 “It’s actually always gone very smoothly,” she says.
 “I push back the bedtime for a day or two and that’s it.”
 Remember that after daylight saving ends, it will also get darker earlier, which sometimes helps kids settle down at night.
 (On the other hand, it will get lighter earlier, too.)